 5. The insurance company knows how much money they might have to pay you — and you probably do not know the full value of your claim.

-Calculation of damages in personal injury cases is extremely complex.
+The calculation of damages in personal injury cases is extremely complex.
 While you may be able calculate some of your economic damages, like medical expenses and lost wages, the non-economic damages you deserve are much harder to quantify.

 When a severe injury affects your future and quality of life, you may receive compensation for different types of loss and damage, including: